 You can leave the fruit to thaw or serve it as it comes.
 The former may attract more initial interest because the scent of frozen fruit won’t be as strong at room temperature.

 Hermit crab tanks have a high temperature, so anything frozen won’t remain that way for long.

 Can Hermit Crabs Eat Citrus Fruit?

 A longstanding myth claims that citrus fruit is toxic to hermit crabs.

 Citrus fruits such as lemons, limes, grapefruits, and oranges are OK for hermit crabs.
 However, the trees that citrus fruit grow on are dangerous.

-Many forms of citrus trees have naturally occurring insecticides in their bark, leaves, and twigs, which are toxic.
+Many citrus trees have naturally occurring insecticides in their bark, leaves, and twigs, which are toxic.
 If there’s no trace of bark, the fruit won’t cause any harm.

-Citrus fruit is a good source of Vitamin A, B6, C, calcium, and potassium.
+Citrus fruit is a good source of vitamins A, B6, and C, calcium, and potassium.
 However, foods with a strong, acerbic scent are less appealing to the senses of hermit crabs.

 What Fruits Are Good for Hermit Crabs?